 6.17.1 Applicability to language

-There are two possible issues: the use of the identical name for different purposes (overloading) and the use of similar names for different purposes.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.17 applies to Ada.There are two possible issues: the use of the identical name for different purposes (overloading) and the use of similar names for different purposes.

 This vulnerability does not address overloading, which is covered in 6.20 Identifier Name Reuse [YOW].